 - Convenient Stuff Sack: Can be stuffed back into the oversized stuff sack for multiple uses

 - Para-Tinder Drawstring: Over 10 inches of para-tinder drawstring to securely close the stuff sack.
-Expose the inner cord to use as flammable fire starter.
+Expose the inner cord to use as a flammable fire starter.

 - Whistle:120 Decibel whistle to alert rescuers